-In December 2008, we entered into a definitive license agreement with PDL BioPharma, Inc. on their Queen patent portfolio relating to the humanization of antibodies for \$25,000.
-The initial payment of \$12,500 was paid in January 2009, with a final payment of \$12,500 due by June 30, 2009.
-No additional payments will be owed by Alexion to PDL under the Queen patents in respect of Soliris sales for any indication.
+In December 2008, we entered into a definitive license agreement with PDL BioPharma, Inc. for certain claims on its Queen patent portfolio relating to the humanization of antibodies for \$25,000.
+The initial payment of \$12,500 was paid in January 2009, with the final payment of \$12,500 paid in May 2009.
+No additional payments are owed by Alexion to PDL under the definitive license agreement in respect of Soliris sales for any indication.